Rouslan/NTracer/README.rst

     <Python install directory>\python.exe setup.py build --compiler=mingw32 install

-By default, the ``build`` command will also copy any MinGW-w64 DLLs that the binaries require into the installation directory.
+By default, the ``build`` command will also copy any MinGW-w64 DLLs that the binaries require into the installation directory (technically it only copies the DLLs into the temporary build directory and the ``install`` command does the installing).
 To suppress this behaviour (which you may want to do if the MinGW-w64 ``bin`` directory is already in the system-wide path), use ``--copy-mingw-deps=false``.

 Customization
 ..........................................